APT. (song): Impact

-"Apt." was named the Song of the Year by South Korean research company Gallup Korea's annual public survey conducted in 2024 among respondents under the age of 40.
-It is globally the second-most searched song on Google in 2024.
-It has also become used as a protest song in the 2024 South Korean martial law crisis.
-The song has boosted HiteJinro's stock by 6% to 21,200 won, with trading volume exceeding 1 million shares.
-Investors are optimistic about further gains, with a company official noting that somaek could become a global topic due to Rosé's influence.
+"APT." was named the Song of the Year by South Korean research company Gallup Korea's annual public survey, conducted in 2024 among respondents under the age of 40.
+It was the second-most searched song globally on Google in 2024.
+The song ranked first as the most loved song of 2025 by TikTok users in South Korea, and among the top 20 songs of the year globally on the platform.
+It was also used as a protest song in the 2024 South Korean martial law crisis.
+The song boosted HiteJinro's stock by 6% to 21,200 won, with trading volume exceeding 1 million shares.
+Investors were optimistic about further gains, with a company official noting that somaek could become a global topic due to Rosé's influence.
 He remarked, "Rosé has turned Korea's play culture into music, showing how to make somaek, which we hope will spark international interest in Korean soju".
 HiteJinro announced that they were exploring social media marketing strategies tied to Rosé's music video and soju tutorials to enhance exports amid sluggish domestic sales.
-Additionally, YG Plus stock rose 157.8% over six trading days, benefiting as it handles distribution for Rosé's solo work under The Black Label.
-Analyst Lim Su-jin from Daishin Securities says the song "Apt." has boosted investor confidence in the entertainment industry by showing that K-pop is still popular in Western countries.
+Additionally, YG Plus, the company handling distribution for Rosé's solo work under The Black Label, saw its stock rise 157.8% over six trading days.
+Analyst Lim Su-jin from Daishin Securities said "APT." boosted investor confidence in the entertainment industry by showing that K-pop is still popular in Western countries.

-Additionally, the song has been credited with reviving interest in Yoon Soo-il's 1982 hit "Apartment" (아파트), which has seen a 190% streaming increase on Genie Music following the release of Rosé and Bruno Mars' duet.
+The song has also been credited with reviving interest in Yoon Soo-il's 1982 hit "Apartment" (아파트), which saw a 190% streaming increase on Genie Music following the release of Rosé and Bruno Mars' duet.
 In a phone interview with Yonhap News, Yoon expressed gratitude for the revival, stating, "I am grateful that Rosé and Bruno Mars reconstructed my song".
 He also noted the positive reception of viral mixes and highlighted the catchy "apateu apateu" line.

 Accolades

-"Apt." has won eight first-place awards on South Korean music programmes.
+"APT." won eight first-place awards on South Korean music programmes.
 It additionally won three weekly Melon Popularity Awards on 28 October, 4 November, and 18 November 2024.
-Due to the song's success, Rosé and Mars both received the Global Sensation award at the 2024 MAMA Awards.
-With "Apt.", Rosé became the first K-pop act in history to win Song of the Year at the 2025 MTV Video Music Awards.
+Due to the song's success, Rosé and Mars jointly received the Global Sensation award at the 2024 MAMA Awards, as well as the Best Group International award at the 2026 Swiss Music Awards.
+With "APT.", Rosé became the first K-pop act in history to win Song of the Year at the 2025 MTV Video Music Awards.
 The song received three nominations at the 68th Annual Grammy Awards for Best Pop Duo/Group Performance, Record of the Year, and Song of the Year, becoming the most-nominated song by any Korean or K-pop artist in Grammy history and making Rosé the first K-pop artist to receive a nomination for one of the Big Four Grammy awards as a lead artist.
+"APT." won the Brit Award for International Song of the Year, making Rosé the first K-pop artist in history to win at the award ceremony.